ory/keto/UPGRADE.md

 #### SQL

 The SQL schema changed completely and it is not possible to migrate from the previous version to this version with just using `keto migrate sql`.
-Please [contact us](mailto:hi@ory.sh) if you would like to migrate policies of a store to the new ORY Keto.
+Please ask in [the forums](https://community.ory.sh/) or open a [GitHub issue](https://github.com/ory/keto/issues/new/) if this affects you.

 ## 0.0.1